Work with shared instances

 First, you should not use global or static variables in your SOE or SOI, because these variables can be accessed by different services sharing the same instance, which can cause unexpected values to be assigned to those variables.
 It's safe to use local variables, because their scope is within the current extension or service and they can't be altered by other services.

 Second, be cautious when you write your own singletons in extensions.
 Your singletons should be stateless.
-A singleton with a state (or parameters) in extensions can cause its state to be interfered with by other services using the same extension in the shared instance pool, therefore stateful singleton should be avoided.
+A stateful singleton in extensions can cause its state to be interfered with by other services using the same extension in the shared instance pool, therefore stateful singleton should be avoided.
 The singletons in ArcGIS Enterprise SDK, such as

 SpatialReferenceEnvironment, are all stateless and safe to use with shared instances.